zzak00/nlp_with_transformers_visualizations/chapter2.md

 y_valid = np.array(emotions_hidden["validation"]["label"])
 ```
 #### Training a simple classifier :
-Finally we can use our hidden states to train a simple Logisticregression model with Sickit-learn :
+Finally, we can use our hidden states to train a simple Logistic regression model with Sickit-learn :

 ```python
 from sklearn.linear_model import LogisticRegression